An independent journal of theology

 Jesus Christ: the Meritorious Cause (or the Legal Basis) of Acceptance with God: In His sinless life and atoning death God has provided a divine Legal Substitute, Legal Representative, and Second Adam for every fallen child of Adam.
 He was reckoned and treated as a sinner in the eyes of Divine justice so that by God's unmerited grace alone, in Christ alone, salvation from the penalty of sin has been made available for all the world.
-In Christ God has ransomed all by paying the legal debt of all.
-The Lord Jesus Christ lived a sinless life, died as an atoning sacrifice for the sins of the world, arose again from the dead, and ascended into Heaven where He ever lives as the one High Priest and mediator who intercedes in the most holy place of the heavenly sanctuary to save all who call upon His name for forgiveness and eternal life.
+In Christ God has provided a ransom for all of humanity by paying the legal debt of all.
+The Lord Jesus Christ lived a sinless life, suffered and died as an atoning sacrifice for the sins of the world, arose again from the dead, and ascended into Heaven where He ever lives as the one High Priest and mediator who intercedes in the most holy place of the heavenly sanctuary to save all who call upon His name for forgiveness and eternal life.

 Thus, we as repentant sinners are personally saved from the penalty for our sins when we believe in the atoning death of Christ on the cross of Calvary.
 No repentant believer in the Lord Jesus Christ can be ever be lost as we continue to trust only in the sinless life and atoning death of the Lord Jesus Christ unto the end of our lives or until Jesus comes in the clouds of heaven on the Last Day.
 There will never be a point in our lives where we will not need to be legally justified by God's unmerited grace alone through faith alone in the imputed righteousness of our Lord Jesus Christ.
 Any repentant believer in Christ who afterwards falls away from repentance towards God and faith in Christ as his Savior and Lord will lose his hope of eternal life unless he repents of his high-handed willful sins and returns to faith.